SharonLutz/SharonLutz.github.io/background.md

 Institute for Genomic Mathematics, University of Bonn, Germany<br>
 Department of Biostatistics, Harvard University

-Graduate Research and Teaching Assistant: August 2006- March 2010 <br>
+Graduate Research and Teaching Assistant: May 2007- March 2010 <br>
 Department of Biostatistics, Harvard University

 Graduate Research Assistant: May 2007- August 20017 <br>